wp-plugins/prosperent-suite/trunk/README.txt

     * *If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.*
 7. When making a page/post all the short code on in the Prosperent Button. (the one with the gear on it, in the visual editor, else each one has their own button in the Text editor)

-*Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize attributes of each.
+*Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize each.
 Log in to **Prosperent.com** every so often to check your stats.

 = Available ShortCodes =